Biden targets diabetes drug Jardiance, blood thinner Eliquis and 8 others for Medicare price talks

 Drug companies that refuse to be a part of the new negotiation process will be heavily taxed.

 The pharmaceutical industry has been gearing up for months to fight these rules.
-Already, the plan faces several lawsuits, including complaints filed by drugmakers Merck and Bristol-Myers Squibb and a key lobbying group, the Pharmaceutical Research and Manufacturers of America, or PhRMA.

-PhRMA said in a federal court complaint filed earlier this year that the act forces drugmakers to agree to a “government-dictated price” under the threat of a heavy tax and gives too much price-setting authority to the U.S. Department of Health and Human Services.
+The lobbying group Pharmaceutical Research and Manufacturers of America said Tuesday that the drug list announcement stemmed from “a rushed process focused on short-term political gain rather than what is best for patients.”

+“Many of the medicines selected for price setting already have significant rebates and discounts due to the robust private market negotiation that occurs in the Part D program today,” PhRMA CEO Stephen J. Ubl said in a statement.

 PhRMA representatives also have said pharmacy benefit managers can still restrict access to drugs with negotiated prices by moving the drugs to a tier of their formulary — a list of covered drugs — that would require higher out-of-pocket payments.
 Pharmacy benefit managers also could require patients to try other drugs first or seek approval before a prescription can be covered.

-Republican lawmakers also have blasted the Biden administration for its plan, saying companies might pull back on introducing new drugs that could be subjected to future haggling.
+Republican lawmakers also have blasted the Biden administration, saying companies might pull back on introducing new drugs that could be subjected to future haggling.
 They’ve also questioned whether the government knows enough to suggest prices for drugs.

-CMS will start its negotiations on drugs for which it spends the most money.
-The drugs also must be ones that don’t have generic competitors and are approved by the Food and Drug Administration.

 CMS plans to meet this fall with drugmakers that have a drug on its list, and government officials say they also plan to hold patient-focused listening sessions.
 By February 2024, the government will make its first offer on a maximum fair price and then give drugmakers time to respond.